trustytrojan/speedup.py/README.md

 # speedup.py
-A simple script to speedup your music/audio
+A simple script to speedup your music/audio.

 ## Installation
+To install `speedup.py` on either your system or a Python virtual environment, run:
 ```
 pip install speedup.py
 ```

 ## Usage
+General commandline usage of `speedup.py` is below.
+This is printed when not enough arguments are given.
 ```
 speedup <audio_file> <multiplier> [file_ext]
 	audio_file: